 Ideally, you want pre-cooked or day-old rice because it seems to soak up the fried garlic flavors in the pan.
 But if you don’t have extra laying around, you can use a rice cooker or even cook rice in the microwave about 30 minutes before you want to make the garlic rice.

 After you cook the rice, I would fluff up the rice and leave it on the counter to rest until you’re ready to cook.
 If you have day-old rice from the fridge, I would suggest using a rice paddle to break up the clumps of rice so it will cook evenly on the pan–you can even use clean fingers to break up the rice grains, too.
 I’ve noticed that if you wait until you have the rice in the pan to break them up, you’ll end up breaking the rice grains or having large clumps in your dish.

 Garlic is one of my most favorite ingredients–to me, there is definitely no limit to how much garlic you can put in a recipe.
 Who is okay with just putting two cloves in one recipe?!
 Not me.
 I probably go through multiple bulbs of garlic every week due to this addiction.

-I have homemade garlic oil that I make every month to season everything from eggs to meat to dipping sauces.
+I have homemade garlic oil that I make every month to season everything from eggs to meat to smashed potatoes.
 All you have to do is use a garlic press or a food processor, and pulse the garlic cloves until you have minced pieces and add it into an airtight glass container.
 This is perfect for this rice.

 Top the minced garlic with neutral cooking oil like vegetable oil or grapeseed.
 Make sure to cover the garlic with at least one inch of oil.
 You can keep the oil in the fridge for a month.
 As you use the garlic oil throughout the month you can continue to top it off with more oil if necessary.
 The vegetable oil gets super infused with the garlic and it’s the tastiest way to season a dish.